danthe42/CarND-PID-Control-Project/notes.md

 * The automatic twiddle algorithm could not be used for a long time because of the simulator, as it hangs (does not react to any user input and does not connect) after about half a day.
 I was using the _magic_ '42["reset",{}]' message to restart the simulator everytime, maybe it was not tested ?
 * json.hpp could not be used with the newest STL on windows, as it's a very old version (2.1.1).
 I had to copy the json.hpp from the CarND-Path-Planning project, it's newer and it compiles correctly (it's version is 3.0.0).
 * Sometime the websocket connection handshaking fails, and the connection forcibly closed by the server (PID controller app).
 The cause of this is that the maximum message length ( payload ) is by default only 16Kbytes in the uwebsockets implementation.
 If I start the simulator first, then the PID controller a little bit later, it often led to failed connection attempts.
 I have fixed this for the newest version used on my local windows machine ( when UWS_VCPKG is defined in the beginning of main.cpp ) but the Udacity version still contain this error.
 * Oscillations are still too annoying.
-There should be a way to decrease them further.
+There should be a way to decrease these further.